Introduction

 When will BNG be required in Brighton & Hove?

-The council is phasing the implementation of requirements for measurable BNG.
-Initially, only major planning applications submitted after the adoption of City Plan Part 2 (20 October 2022) will be required to provide measurable BNG.
+The requirement to provide measurable BNG was implemented in Brighton & Hove ahead of the mandatory requirement.
+Initially, only major planning applications submitted after the adoption of City Plan Part 2 (20 October 2022) were required to provide measurable BNG.

-It's currently anticipated that minor applications will be required to provide measurable BNG from spring 2024.
-This is to bring the requirement in line with the national implementation of BNG.
+Minor applications will be required to provide measurable BNG from 2 April 2024.
+This is in line with the national implementation of BNG.

 This TAN will be updated and reviewed as necessary.